sindreij/blog/_posts/2018-11-16-willow-elm-in-rust.md

 We have a `Msg` which is the action type in Elm.
 Each event in Elm creates one such Message.
 Then we have the `update` function which takes in a message and a model and returns the new model.
-We have a `view` function which takes a model and returns the html to render.
-And at last we have a `main`-function that connects everything.
+We have a `view` function which takes a model and returns the HTML to render.
+And at last, we have a `main`-function that connects everything.

 If we try to translate this to Rust, it will become something like: